The Canterbury Tales

 Geoffrey Chaucer died in 1400, and it was one of the turbulent periods in English History.
 This turbulence is the setting of Chaucer's life.
 The black plague devastated Europe five times.
 One attack killed 50 thousand in London within a few months.
-The Hundred Years' War between England and France was on again, off again.
+The Hundred Years' War between England and France was marked by intermittent periods of conflict and truce.
 The present uprising was crushed.
-Several powerful friends of Chaucer lost favor and were executed or flew away
+Several powerful friends of Chaucer lost favor and were executed or fled away.

 The beginning of 1960 is called Modern Literature but to become more specific, it is also called early Modern Literature, and there must be a background to it in the social development that cause the rise of early Modern Literature.